Avery-Hat/yt-radar/README.md

   - **all** terms
 - Rank videos by keyword activity
 - Display **sample matching comments** for context
+- Show **unique comment counts per term**
+  - A comment counts once per term (even if the word appears multiple times)
+- Toggle a **Term Totals panel** to see keyword distribution per video
+- Control how many sample comments are displayed (display-only limit)

+#### Term Counting Model

+Keyword counts are based on **unique comments**:

+- If a keyword appears anywhere in a comment, it counts as 1.
+- Repeating the same word multiple times in a single comment does not increase the count.
+- This prevents spam or repeated phrases from inflating term totals.

 ### GUI (Primary Interface)